Bamunkumbit: Location

-As one of the five villages that make up Balikumbat Subdivision under Ngo-Ketunjia Division, Bamunkumbit shares a common boundary with Bafanji, Baligashu, Balikumbat, Baligansin (all in the North West Region) and Bamenyan (in the West Region).
+As one of the five villages that make up Balikumbat Subdivision under Ngo-Ketunjia Division, Bamunkumbit shares a common boundary with Bafanji, Baligashu, Balikumbat, Baligansin, Awing (all in the North West Region) and Bamenyan (in the West Region).

 Religion

 More than half of Bamunkumbit villagers, particularly the elderly, are traditionalists.
 They hold so firmly to their native beliefs and the worship of the kwifor.
 The Kwifor is the secret and supreme authority believed to be governing the village spiritually whereas the Fon is physical leader who governs the village.
 All villagers, with the Fon inclusive, are expected to be submissive to the Kwifor.

 The minority Mbororo community of Bamunkumbit are Muslims and they worship Alla.

 There is equally a dominant presence of Christian churches in Bamunkumbit village with the most common ones being: Catholic, Presbyterian, Baptist, Full Gospel etc.